top of page

 My research focuses on Financial Intermediation and FinTech, with an emphasis on their economic impact on firms, entrepreneurs, households, and financial institutions.
 These topics intersect with multiple fields, including corporate finance, entrepreneurial finance, household finance, and banking.
 I am also interested in issues related to regulation of financial intermediaries.

-While pursuing my PhD, I worked for two years at the Financial Conduct Authority.
+While pursing my PhD, I worked for two years at the Financial Conduct Authority.

 Contact: t.yu18@imperial.ac.uk